michael-collins/feeling-responsive/collections/_syllabus/dart-303-3d-studio-wc-fa21.md

 ### Course Requirements

-Attendance is mandatory; as this time will be used for critiques, reading discussions, presentations, video screenings, collaborative or group work, and the dissemination of general information.
+Attendance is mandatory; as this time will be used for critiques, reading discussions, presentations, video screenings, collaborative or group work, and the dissemination of general information.
 These sessions will at all times emphasize critical analysis and in­class discussion.
-In terms of studio production, whole class meetings may review work­in­progress; assess ongoing technical concerns; assist with immediate needs of a project concept and execution all the while continuing to develop a language appropriate for evaluation and critique.
+In terms of studio production, whole class meetings may review work­in­progress; assess ongoing technical concerns; assist with immediate needs of a project concept and execution all the while continuing to develop a language appropriate for evaluation and critique.
 While there will be in­-class time to experiment and complete work, you will be required to spend many hours working outside of class­ time.

 ### Course Prerequisites